Bluebeam Supports Expanding Australian Construction Industry with New Subsidiary

-Pasadena, CA, USA, March 02, 2020 (GLOBE NEWSWIRE) -- Bluebeam, Inc., leading developer of innovative technology solutions for the global architectural, engineering and construction (AEC) industries, and part of the Nemetschek Group, today announced the formation of a Australian subsidiary, Bluebeam Australia Pty Ltd., to better serve customers in a region experiencing rapid growth in civil and commercial construction.
+Pasadena, CA, USA, March 03, 2020 (GLOBE NEWSWIRE) -- Bluebeam, Inc., leading developer of innovative technology solutions for the global architectural, engineering and construction (AEC) industries and part of the Nemetschek Group, today announced the formation of a Australian subsidiary, Bluebeam Australia Pty Ltd., to better serve customers in a region experiencing rapid growth in civil and commercial construction.

 Headquartered in Brisbane, Bluebeam Australia officially launched in January 2020.
 Regional Director Kelly Furtado will oversee the launch of a regional sales, marketing and services organisation that will serve the ANZ market with the continued assistance of its network of resellers.